Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Pelvic tilt exercise | Dr Beldholm

 Kegel exercises, involving the contraction and relaxation of pelvic floor muscles, also significantly aid recovery.
 These exercises can be done anywhere and at any time, making them a convenient option for busy new mothers.
-Regular practice leads to noticeable improvements in core strength and stability.
+Regular practice leads to noticeable change in core strength and stability.

 Modified Core Exercises

 Modified core exercises aim to strengthen the core without straining the abdominal separation.
 Toe taps, which involve lying on your back with knees bent and feet lifted off the ground, are one such exercise.
-By tapping one toe to the floor at a time while keeping the core engaged, you can improve core strength and stability.
+By tapping one toe to the floor at a time while keeping the core engaged, you can increase core strength and stability.

 Avoiding traditional sit-ups and crunches is important, as these can exacerbate the condition.